amarr07/gform_agent/README.md

    - Verify network connectivity
    - Review error logs for specific issues

-### Retry Logic
-- Automatic retry for Google API failures (3 attempts)
-- Exponential backoff for rate limiting
-- Graceful degradation with fallback options

 ## Customization

-### Adding New Questions
-1. Update `questions.json` with new question text
-2. Modify form generation logic in `form_generator.py`
-3. Update validation rules if needed

-### Changing Data Sources
+### Modifying the Script
+Since all code is in a single `main.py` file, you can easily:

+1. **Add new questions**: Edit the form generation section
-1. Update Excel column mappings in `settings.yaml`
+2. **Change data sources**: Update Excel column mappings in ConfigLoader
-2. Modify extraction logic in `excel_processor.py`
-3. Update validation rules in `data_validator.py`

-### Modifying Form Structure
-1. Update section creation in `form_generator.py`
-2. Modify conditional logic as needed
-3. Update validation rules for new structure
+3. **Modify validation**: Update DataValidator class
+4. **Change form structure**: Edit FormGenerator methods

+The consolidated structure makes it easy to understand and modify the entire workflow.

 ## API Limits and Quotas